Pennsyltucky

-"Pennsyltucky."
-The Pittsburgh Metropolitan Area is in red, the Philadelphia Metropolitan Area is in blue, and the "Pennsyltucky counties" are white.
+"Pennsyltucky": The Pittsburgh metropolitan area is in red, the Philadelphia metropolitan area is in blue, and the "Pennsyltucky counties" are white.

-Pennsyltucky is a slang portmanteau of the names of the U.S. states of Pennsylvania and Kentucky.
-It is used to characterize—usually humorously, but sometimes deprecatingly—the rural part of Pennsylvania outside the Pittsburgh and Philadelphia metropolitan areas, more specifically applied to the local people and culture of its mountainous central Appalachian region.
-The term is used more generally to refer to the Appalachian region, particularly its central core, which runs from Pennsylvania to Kentucky, and its people.
+Pennsyltucky is a slang term used to characterize—usually humorously, but sometimes deprecatingly—the rural part of the U.S. state of Pennsylvania outside the Pittsburgh and Philadelphia metropolitan areas.
+It is a portmanteau of the names of Pennsylvania and the nearby state of Kentucky.
+The term is also used to refer to the people and culture of the Appalachian region, particularly its central core, which runs from Pennsylvania to Kentucky.
+The Lehigh Valley is not usually referred to as Pennsyltucky.

 Explanation

 The word implies a similarity between the two states' mostly rural sections, a connection that exists in fact after numbers of Western Pennsylvanians left the state for Kentucky after the Whiskey Rebellion.
 It can be used in either a pejorative or an affectionate sense.

 The "T"

 Pennsyltucky is interchangeable with the slang term The "T", because of the shape of Pennsylvania when excluding the Philadelphia and Pittsburgh Metro areas.
 "The T" is used primarily in a political context (e.g., "Winning the T"), and is considered a more politically correct term than "Pennsyltucky" when referring to potential voters without so openly insulting them.

 The regions of Philadelphia in the southeast corner, Pittsburgh in the southwest area are urban manufacturing centers, with the T-shaped remainder of the state being much more rural; this dichotomy affects state politics and culture as well as the state economy.